 Option 7 – Package deals

-You can choose to wrap up any of the previously mentioned pricing methods and make a range of simpler “package deals”.
+You can choose to combine any of the previously mentioned pricing methods and create a range of simpler “package deals.”
 With these, the client doesn’t need to worry about hourly rates or different fees for different tasks.
+They know what they get when signing the contract, at one easy-to-understand price.

 Here is an example of a packaged pricing structure you could emulate: